PavelKisliak/BitSerializer/docs/bitserializer_rapidjson.md

 #include "bitserializer/bit_serializer.h"
 #include "bitserializer/rapidjson_archive.h"
 ```
-If you are using Cmake, you need to link the library:
+If you are using CMake, you need to link the library:
 ```cmake
 find_package(bitserializer CONFIG REQUIRED)
 target_link_libraries(main PRIVATE BitSerializer::rapidjson-archive)